IRIS-Digital-Dosimeter/IRIS-Project/docs/Report.md

 1. What is the purpose of having half a ms pause between averaging?
 > Originally we had it due to comments on stability but part of me feels the overhead + the high level functions we are using should be sufficient buffers that ensure stability of the unit.

+:white_check_mark:

+> David:
+A: no need to add the interaverage,

 2. Do we have a desired sample frequency?
 If so, what is it and is it factoring in this averaging?
+A: Time constant of the boards.
+Fast:1ms Med:10ms slow:150ms. we want about 3 data points per time constant. e.g. 10 ms we want 3ms apart data points ~300 Hz.
+This is 3ms per data records; average as many points between the averaging.

 ## Analysis Program Update
 Analysis is up-to-date.
 I would like to go through one run in detail to be sure theoretical is matching up with expected.

 1. Currently working the byte analysis
 2. Will create a program to test faster collection and see if we can do away with inter-average-delay

 ### Questions
 1. Could we set up a time to go over the calculations?